ravig31/low-latency-league/README.md

 Like mentioned, real limit order books are not uniformly populated across the theoretical price range.
 Resting liquidity tends to bunch in a relatively narrow band around the prevailing market price.
 Far‑away price levels are either empty or thin.
 This empirical skew lets us bias the in‑memory layout toward:

 1. Fast-path locality:
-   - The most frequently touched data (best level price encoding, per‑price FIFO of order IDs, per‑level volume) lives in a small, tightly packed, contiguous set of cache lines.
+   - The most frequently touched data (best level price encoding, per‑price FIFO of order IDs, per‑level volume) lives in a small, tightly packed, **contiguous set of cache lines**.
    - Because new aggressive orders almost always interact with the current best (or a few adjacent levels), the **working set stays hot** without needing complex adaptive indexing.

 2. Cheap sparse coverage:
-   - A fixed-capacity array for all possible prices looks wasteful in worst-case theory, but **in practice the inactive tail is never touched**, so it imposes near-zero runtime cost (just reserved address space).
+   - A fixed-capacity array for all possible prices looks wasteful in worst-case theory, but **in practice the inactive tail is never touched**, so it's really just reserved address space.
-   - No dynamic metadata or node allocations are paid for empty regions, we avoid pointer chasing entirely.
+   - No dynamic metadata or node allocations are paid for empty regions, avoiding pointer chasing entirely.

 5. Sign-normalised unified best access:
    - Converging both BUY and SELL best-level discovery to a single `back()` access **removes a side branch exactly where latency matters most**.